 More articles at the bottom of the page: HIKING THE LYCIAN WAY: A Practical Guide to Turkey’s Best Long Distance Walk |

-Turkey is a beautiful and very popular destination that offers a huge seaside, colonial history, outstanding cuisine, and much more.
-These Turkey travel tips will guide you on how to plan a trip to Turkey, featuring the best time to visit Turkey, what to eat in Turkey, how much is a trip to Turkey, and the best things to do in Turkey.
+Turkey is a beautiful and very popular destination that offers a huge seaside, history, outstanding cuisine, and much more.
+These Turkey travel tips will help you plan a perfect trip to Turkey: find out the best time to visit Turkey, what to eat, and the best things to do in Turkey.

 Why visit Turkey

 Located between Europe and Asia, Turkey is a country with a plethora of enriching activities and unique sights.
-It combines small idyllic villages with vibrant cities, historical monuments and gorgeous coastlines.
+It combines small idyllic villages with vibrant cities, historical monuments, and a gorgeous coastline.
 Of course, this means it attracts countless visitors every year.

-Travelers flock to enjoy the mouthwatering native dishes, including mezze platters with fresh, local seasonal products.
+Travelers flock to enjoy the colorful native dishes, including mezze platters with fresh, local seasonal products.
 So, in between outdoor adventures and museum hopping, you’re bound to find a tasty treat to keep energy levels up.
-Read on to discover everything Turkey has to offer and organize your perfect trip!
+Keep reading these Turkey travel tips to organize an incredible holiday!

 Essential Turkey travel tips